 When it’s time to go, you can fly out of Rome’s Fiumcino Airport.

-Have a little more time on your hands and want to extend your Italian trip?
-Head further south to the Amalfi Coast and visit Positano and Capri for a few days, then fly out of Naples!
+If want to extend your Italian trip, I recommend head further south to the Amalfi Coast and visit Positano, Capri, Pompeii, and Sorrento for a few days, then fly out of Naples.

 Save it to Pinterest: